Edith Bunker: Character and background

-When All in the Family premiered in 1971, Edith was a housewife.
+When All in the Family premiered in 1971, Edith was a homemaker.
 In 1974 Edith got a part-time job as a caretaker at the Sunshine Home.
 She later was a partner in Archie's business, Archie's Place, the tavern he purchased in 1977.
-(In truth, she wasn't a legal official partner.
-She just made that claim after Archie forged her signature - Archie claimed he just "traced" it from a check - on an application to mortgage their house, in order to secure funds for the purchase of the pub.)
+(In truth, she wasn't a legal partner, as Archie forged her signature on the bank loan application for the purchase of the pub.)
 Edith loses her job at the Sunshine Home in 1979 (for violating company policy by allowing a terminally ill woman to die and failing to inform the staff), but in an early episode of Archie Bunker's Place, she finds a similar caretaker's job at a mental health facility.

-Edith is most known for her shrill voice (her trademark "Oh, Aaaaaaaaaah-chie!" became popular among viewers) and her flighty demeanor.
+Edith is most known for her shrill voice (her trademark "Oh, Aaaaaaaaaaw-chie!" became popular among viewers) and her flighty demeanor.
 The latter character trait causes Archie to call her "dingbat".
 However, Archie truly loves his wife and wants what is best for both of them.
 Frequently, he consults with her when something bothers him (such as the episode, "Archie and the KKK," where a distressed Archie asks Edith for advice on how to prevent a cross burning).

 More than once, Edith sharply chastises Archie for casting judgment against other people, particularly when he mentions God.
 Two notable examples came in the episodes "Cousin Liz" (Archie went on a diatribe about how God hates gays) and "California, Here We Are" (where, upon learning that Gloria's near affair had almost destroyed the Stivics' marriage, berates the "Little Goil" and says that the matter is "God's business").
 In both instances, Edith warned Archie to back off and says that God should be left to deal with those matters and the people involved.
 She also becomes close friends with a transvestite person/drag performer known as Beverly LaSalle (Lori Shannon) who comes into their lives when Archie saves his life with CPR, remaining friends with him, despite Archie's discomfort.
 Edith later has a crisis of faith after Beverly's death protecting Mike from muggers.

 Edith also serves as the voice of reason for Mike and on several occasions corrects him when, as she says, "He's been acting all stuck up."
 She explains to Mike that Archie yells at him not because he hates Mike but because he is jealous of Mike's many opportunities in life.
 Edith also, on many occasions, helps Gloria to understand that Gloria's feminist views, while correct, do not mean other viewpoints are necessarily any less valid.

 Edith is described by Archie's father as being "too smart" for him because, while Edith appears to have less-than-average intelligence, she is very wise about life and the way the world works.